omjavaheri/omjavaheri/README.md

 <h1 align="left">Hello! 👋 I'm Sajad Aminjavaheri</h1>

 <p align="left">🌟 Senior Full Stack Developer | IoT Specialist | Open to Collaboration</p>
-I am ready to collaborate with companies in English-speaking countries, and I have full proficiency in this language as well as Arabic and French.

 ---